bw0rth/pync/docs/source/options/py-code-exec.rst

 There are two options that can provide this functionality, the lowercase **-y** option and the uppercase **-Y** option.

+This section focuses on the **-y** option to execute code given as a string.
+To execute code from a specified file path, see :doc:`../options/py-file-exec`.

 Executing Python Code With -y
 =============================